 First, pack a reusable water bottle

 For whatever reason, after September 11th, many of us got so used to not being able to bring water bottles through security, we also somehow turned our backs on empty water bottles too.
 One of my favorite reusable water bottles is actually flask-like and the size of a small paperback novel, and I’ve even had a bag like a collapsible bottle in the past.
 It’s small, completely deflates when not in use, and easily saves me $3-6 per day of travel.

 Plus, one of the easiest ways to get sick from airport germs is to be dehydrated.
 So, fill ‘er up!

 Next, think through your lackluster meals

-There are some cases where you might not be able to keep perishables on you for long, but if travel allows, you can bring a packed lunch.
-For something that needs more shelf life before it gets soggy consider bringing dehydrated food like Top Ramen or powder for a protein shake.
+There are some cases where you might not be able to keep perishables on you for long.
+But if travel allows, you can bring a packed lunch.
+For something that needs more shelf life before it gets soggy consider bringing dehydrated foods.
+Top Ramen or powder for a protein shake.

 Of Course, Snacks Are Important